hyperweb-io/create-interchain-app/README.md

 ## Examples

-The `create-cosmos-app` tool provides a range of examples to help you understand and test various features and integrations.
+The `create-interchain-app` tool provides a range of examples to help you understand and test various features and integrations.
 By executing the examples, you can quickly see how to implement specific functionalities in your Cosmos app.

 ```
 cca --example